 LRC is now considered the leading developer of Downtown Lexington residential and mixed-use space.
 We are often referred to as “The Downtown Experts” – a title we take serious pride in!

-In an effort to avoid urban sprawl, these two projects help to promote downtown infill, ensuring our farmland in surrounding areas remains secure and retains productivity.
+In an effort to avoid urban sprawl, these projects help to promote downtown infill, ensuring our farmland in surrounding areas remains secure and retains productivity.
 If you’ve ever seen the beauty of a Kentucky farm you know why this is important!
 Main+ Rose was even awarded an LFUCG ‘Historic Preservation’ award despite being new construction.
 The designation was achieved by developing existing space without tearing down any existing buildings and blending new architecture within the existing urban fabric.
-We are so incredibly proud of the impact these projects have had on Downtown Lexington.
+We are so incredibly proud of the impact these projects have had on downtown Lexington.
 We truly believe they contribute to downtown being an amazing place to live, play or work.

 In addition to our high-quality rental housing and our award-winning development projects, LRC also has a quality in house real estate brokerage.
 Our agents love downtown, love Lexington and are well versed in both residential and commercial real estate sales, purchases, and leases.